-Paintings where focus lies on architecture, both outdoors views and interiors.
+Paintings where the focus lies on architecture, including outdoors views and interiors.

 Paintings of vintage-style cars with a perspective that takes it to abstraction.

 Expressive colourisations, imaginative landscapes, and turbulent marine paintings.